Sapphirine/202212-22-Comparative-Graph-Analysis-on-Ethereum-The-Merge-and-Gas-Price-Prediction/README.md

 # 202212-22-Comparative-Graph-Analysis-on-Ethereum-The-Merge-and-Gas-Price-Prediction
 EECS 6893 Final Project
-## What Happened Before and After The Merge: Comparative Analysis of Pre-Merge and Post-Merge Graphs
+## What Happened Before and After The Merge: Comparative Analysis of Pre- and Post-Merge Graphs
 To reproduce the results of section 6.1 in the report, please run the `GraphX_Network_Construction.ipynb` and `PySpark_EDA_of_Graphs.ipynb` in a Google Cloud Spark Cluster.

 ## What is Happening Now and Recently: Daily Transaction Monitoring